 That way, we get the experience of being away from home and on holiday.
 Just be careful to treat each other’s home with respect and to respect the family’s privacy as well.
 You could decide to bring your own shopping, in terms of groceries like food and personal care items.
 The household bills like gas and electricity should be about the same, so that shouldn’t be a worry.
 It would be nice to check out your local community to see what events will be on that your friend and her family might like to attend.
 I can’t see a major problem as long as both parties treat each other’s property as they would want theirs to be treated: tidy up after yourselves and keep things in order.
 This one is on my

 I can’t see a major problem as long as both parties treat each other’s property as they would want theirs to be treated: tidy up after yourselves and keep things in order.
 This one is on my to do list and I will report on it’s success in the future.

 My bucket list has this one on it too!
 I quite like the experience of outdoor camping as a fun holiday (as long as my bed is raised off the ground).
 If you are from a family that loves camping, chances are that you already have all of what you need.
 For this perfect stay-cation, you ban the use of everywhere in the house except the toilet and shower!
 Do everything else in your tent or in the back garden.
-What fun family times can be had pitching a tent, making the meals and the sleeping areas, and playing fun games all in the comfort of your… Garden.
+What fun family times can be had to pitch a tent, to make the meals and the sleeping areas, and to play fun games all in the comfort of your… Garden.